 We encourage our network to stay informed and make certain to continue to educate their local communities, stakeholders and partners with facts that feature the science and the evidence needed to fully understand marijuana – its harms; the outcomes in states that have changed marijuana law; the industry marketing tactics that work to promote use; and the measures that work to reduce drug use based on the public health model.

-Here’s a document that may help your educational work on this important issue for Massachusetts: Marijuana Policy Fact Sheet_May 2016
+Here is a document that may help your educational work on this important issue for Massachusetts: Marijuana Policy Fact Sheet September 2016

 LOBBYING AND ADVOCACY